wujiyu115/puzzle/README.md

 > **Note:** Replace `username` in the badge URL with your GitHub username after forking/cloning the repository.

-A Flask web application for storing and serving riddles, jokes, and idioms with a SQLite database.
+A Flask web application for storing and serving riddles, jokes, idioms, and brain teasers with a SQLite database.

 ## Features

-- Store and manage riddles, jokes, and idioms with separate question and answer fields
+- Store and manage riddles, jokes, idioms, and brain teasers with separate question and answer fields
 - Interactive UI with show/hide functionality for answers
 - Secure API endpoints with API key authentication
 - Web interface for browsing and adding new entries